cryptolinux/ion/CONTRIBUTING.md

 of consensus critical code.

-Where a patch set proposes to change the Ion consensus, it must have been discussed extensively on the mailing list and IRC, be accompanied by a widely discussed BIP and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.
+Where a patch set proposes to change the Ion consensus, it must have been discussed extensively on the forums and Slack, be accompanied by a widely discussed Proposal and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.

 #### Verifying a Rebase